 We only accept unsolicited submissions through Submittable.
 There is, at present, no reading fee.
 We are unable to respond to paper submissions or unsolicited e-mail submissions, or to comment on individual pieces.

-We pay contributors $100 for prose of six pages and under, $200 for prose of over six pages, and $20 per poem, in addition to two copies of the issue the piece is published in and a copy of the subsequent issue.
+We pay contributors $100 for prose of six typeset pages and under, $200 for prose of over six typeset pages, and $20 per poem, in addition to two copies of the issue in which the piece is published and a copy of the subsequent issue.

 Work must be previously unpublished in print or online, including on personal blogs.
 Prose submissions must be double-spaced and paginated.
 Please include a cover letter with your submission.
 We welcome simultaneous submissions, as long as you notify us immediately when work has been accepted elsewhere.